Jelena92370/reqresin-rest-assured/README.md

-These are the automated tests that we conducted in class to test the page https://reqres.in using Rest Assured + Lombok
+These are the automated tests that we conducted in class to test some functions on the page https://reqres.in using Rest Assured + Lombok